How to check battery health of your Android mobile phone

 Step 4: The Maximum capacity percentage will indicate your battery health

-Check battery health on a Xiaomi or POCO phone
+Monitor the battery health of your Xiaomi or POCO phone

 Step 1: Open the Settings app on your Xiaomi or POCO smartphone